Last modified on February 7th, 2023

 There is a huge value in generating 1099s automatically and to have accompanying reports, because it saves time and increases accuracy.
 Having your 1099 process streamlined and automatic can also help you avoid those extraneous late fees.
 By switching to an automated system to process 1099s, property managers are saving hours per year on accounting.
 Not to mention, they never have to pay a late fee.

 Keep a close eye on the accounting process KPIs I mentioned in this article to increase efficiencies and reduce risk for your business.
 And if you’re still using limited or disjointed solutions to handle your accounting workflows, then consider going digital and embracing automated tools like I did.
-To learn more about how you can overcome common accounting challenges and save time, take a look at part one of our accounting educational series.
+To learn more about how you can overcome common accounting challenges and save time, take a look at this guide.